M-IDoL: Information Decomposition for Modality-Specific and Diverse Representation Learning in Medical Foundation Model: Method

 Similar to Eq. \ref{eq:cond_entropy_ratio}, we rewrite Eq.~\ref{eq:3_cond_entropy} into a density-ratio form by introducing the $Z$-conditioned marginal $p(x|z)$:

-During the pre-training, the objective of inter-modality specificity in Eq.\ref{eq:ratio_target} inherently continues to enforce $X$ and $Z$ to be independent, where $p(x|z)\approx p(x)$ and $p(x|y,z)\approx p(x|y)$.
-Consequently, minimizing $H(X|Y,Z)$ by focusing on the stable imaging statistic in each dispersed MoE subspace is proportional to maximizing the expected log ratio:
+During pre-training, the objective of inter-modality specificity in Eq.\ref{eq:ratio_target}, encouraged by $\mathcal{L}_\text{route}$, inherently continues to enforce $X$ and $Z$ to be independent.
+With this independence assumption, we approximate $p(x|z)\approx p(x)$ and $p(x|y,z)\approx p(x|y)$.
+Consequently, minimizing $H(X|Y,Z)$ by focusing on the stable imaging statistics in each dispersed MoE subspace is proportional to maximizing the expected log ratio:

 which encourages the augmented representation $Y$ to contribute more semantics-invariant information that reduces the predictive uncertainty of $X$ beyond the representation $Z$ from other modalities (Fig. \ref{fig:main}(b) right).
 In practice, this objective can be achieved by optimizing a lower-bound approximation of Eq. \ref{eq:ratio_target_xyz} using the InfoNCE loss as proved by \cite{MI_MCE_noise, MI_infonce}.